ozny35/dreamwork/README.md

 The package manager will allow asynchronous loading of Lua packages, introduces support for many really cool third-party APIs and significantly expands functionality for the developer.

-Now I can finally say that we have created a powerful tool for skilled developers ;>
+After many years of hard work I can finally say that we have created a trully powerful runtime for developers ;>

 ## Implemented
 * Built-in OOP (Object Oriented Programming) support